 Older drivers have diminished capacity to withstand trauma.

-Older drivers often have more comorbidities (eg, osteoporosis, heart disease).
+Older drivers often have more comorbidities (eg, osteoporosis, heart disease), which are associated with worse outcomes at all ages (2).

-Many MVCs are driver-side impact (eg, occur while making left turns), making the older driver more vulnerable and likely to be injured.
+Many MVCs are driver-side impact (eg, occur at intersections), making the older driver more vulnerable and likely to be injured.

 Older drivers may operate a vehicle that is less crashworthy.

-According to the Insurance Institute for Highway Safety, there were about 30,000,000 licensed drivers age 70 and over in the US in 2019 (1).
-Older adults are maintaining their driver's license longer; the proportion of people age 70 and older with licenses increased from 73% in 1997 to 83% in 2019.
-Older drivers also on average are driving more miles per year, although still fewer miles than middle-aged drivers.
+According to the U.S. Department of Transportation Federal Highway Administration, there were approximately 32,000,000 licensed drivers age 70 and over in the United States in 2021 (3).
+Older adults are maintaining their driver's license longer; the proportion of people age 65 and older with licenses increased from 78% in 1997 to 89% in 2021 (4).
+Drivers on average are driving more miles per year, although older adult drivers still drive fewer miles than middle-age drivers (5).

-Health care practitioners become involved in driving decisions when deficits are identified during routine examination, a serious medical condition or illness manifests, patients solicit advice, family members express concern, or law enforcement cites unsafe driving behaviors.
-The role of practitioners is to do detailed functional and medical assessments related to driving safety.
+Health care professionals become involved in driving decisions when deficits are identified during routine physical examination, a serious medical condition or illness manifests, patients solicit advice, family members express concern, or law enforcement cites unsafe driving behaviors.
+The role of professionals is to do detailed functional and medical assessments related to driving safety.

-National guidelines on driving and dementia include 8 evidence-based observations and recommendations (2):
+Recommendations for the adoption of national guidelines addressing driving and dementia include 7 evidence-based observations and recommendations (8):

 Caregiver concerns should be taken seriously.